-1. Flush your eye with water.
-Use clean, lukewarm tap water for at least 20 minutes, and use whichever of these approaches is quickest:
+- Flush your eye with water.
+Use clean, lukewarm tap water for at least 20 minutes.
+Use whichever of these approaches is quickest:

-- Get into the shower and aim a gentle stream of lukewarm water on your forehead over your affected eye.
+- Get into the shower and aim a gentle stream of water on your forehead over your affected eye.
 Or direct the stream on the bridge of your nose if both eyes are affected.
-Hold your affected eye or eyes open.
+Hold the lids of your affected eye or eyes open.

-- Young children may do best if they lie down in the bathtub or lean back over a sink while you pour a gentle stream of water on the forehead over the affected eye or on the bridge of the nose for both eyes.
+- Young children may do best if they lie down in the bathtub or lean back over a sink.
+Pour a gentle stream of water on the forehead over the affected eye or on the bridge of the nose to flush both eyes.

-3. Remove contact lenses.
+- Remove contact lenses.
 If they don't come out during the flush, then take them out.

 - Don't rub the eye — this may cause further damage.

-- Don't put anything except water or contact lens saline rinse in the eye, and don't use eyedrops unless emergency personnel tell you to do so.
+- Don't put anything except water or contact lens saline rinse in the eye.
+And don't use eyedrops unless emergency personnel tell you to do so.

 Seek emergency medical assistance